outbrain/GomJabbar/docs/about.md

-# Failure Testing for your private cloud
+# Failure Testing for your private cloud (or why we've created GomJabbar)

 Here at Outbrain we manage quite a large scale deployment of hundreds of services / modules, and thousands of hosts.
 We practice CI/CD, and implemented quite a sound infrastructure,